laravel/vapor-docs/1.0/resources/databases.md

 ## Restoring Databases

 Vapor database backups are performed automatically and you may restore databases to any point in time within the database backup retention period, which is three days by default.
-You can change the database backup retention period at any time via Vapor UI on the database details screen.
+You can change the database backup retention period at any time via the Vapor UI's database details screen.

 Database restoration may be initiated via the Vapor UI or the `database:restore` CLI command: